Jimmydalecleveland/coding-blog/src/pages/webpack-babel-transpiling-dive/index.md

 ---
-title: 'Webpack & Babel: A dive into transpiling and reducing your bundle size'
+title: 'Arcane Knowledge: A dive into transpiling through Webpack & Babel, plus reducing your bundle size'
 date: '2019-03-08'
+description: 'Clarify some seemingly common confusion points, as well as showcase some minimal configurations to get immediate savings on your final output bundle.'
 ---

+> Flavor text: Arcane Knowledge is a series where I attempt to dig deeper into the mysteries of the coding cosmere.

 When I have researched this topic in the past I have been unsatisfied by the explanations and documentation surrounding the subject.
 I'm hoping to clarify some seemingly common confusion points, as well as showcase some minimal configurations to get immediate savings on your final output bundle.